Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Heavier sleepers needing firmer hold
+• Heavier sleepers who need firmer hold

 • Anyone wanting firmer edge sitting